 Other large organizations may oﬀer special rotational or leadership development programs.
 These programs last for a year or two, and allow you to train with more than one department, according to a pre-determined timeline.

 It is very important to know how and when your industry recruits.
 Identify speciﬁc companies that you’re interested in early on, and research their application deadlines to avoid missing out.
+You can review the CCE Industry Pages for more information on recruiting timelines.

 Applying for a Job

-The On-Campus Recruiting (OCR) program through the Center for Career Education (CCE) is just one way companies recruit students for internships and full-time jobs after graduation.
+On-Campus Recruiting (OCR) through the Center for Career Education (CCE) is just one way companies recruit for internships and full-time jobs after graduation.
 Some companies will only post job openings on their websites.
 These employers are looking for candidates who took the time to seek out opportunities at their organization.
 Others don’t post opportunities at all.
 They instead ask their employees or professional contacts to recommend candidates that might be a good fit.
 Networking is the key to uncovering these “hidden” opportunities.
 In fact, the majority of jobs are ﬁlled by referrals.

 The strategic use of online job boards can also lead to success.
 LionSHARE and industry-speciﬁc job boards will help you look for companies that you’re interested in and allow you to apply to jobs.
 As with any application, think critically about why you are interested in a job, and tailor your resume and cover letter every time you apply.
 Sending out a large number of applications with a generic resume may seem like a tempting shortcut, but it will not pay off.
 Recruiters can tell if you’ve done this, and they do not consider applicants that can’t show how their skills match up with the organization’s requirements.